jdpolakoff/sampleteach/readme2.md

     They do!
 </details>

-### 2. Intro to classes in ES6 (3 minutes)
+### 2. Intro to classes in ES6 (5 minutes)

 **What is a class?**

 1) A class is an object we can use to help us create new objects and define the behavior of new objects.

-2) Classes can also pass data and functionality to sub-classes.
+2) Classes can also pass data and functionality to sub-classes through prototypal inheritance.

 Let's take a look at an ES6 class.